Where are Blended & Personalized Learning Heading?

 April 1st - 2nd, 2015

-This spring, in beautiful Providence RI, the Highlander Institute and the Christensen Institute are hosting the Blended & Personalized Learning Conference.
+This spring, the Highlander Institute and the Christensen Institute are hosting the Blended & Personalized Learning Conference in beautiful Providence, RI.

-This event will be the first national convening dedicated to authentically exploring what’s working & what isn’t across blended and personalized learning in k-12.
+This event is the first national convening dedicated to authentically explore what is and isn’t happening in K-12 blended and personalized learning.

 Director of the Office of Educational Technology for the US Department of Education.